KathleenCoffman/MICR575_repository/HMWK_03.md

 This creates a lot of inconsistency here and room for error.
 It also means that each has a different number of elements.*

+*Vector recycling is okay if your vectors are the same length because it’s designed to perform the operation according the positions of values within each vector.
+But if your vectors aren’t the same length, it can lead to errors in your data because it will circle back to the first value in the shortest vector (which may not be originally intended by the user).*

 5. Explain the following code and what it does c(1, 5, 9) +3

 ------------------------------------------------------------------------